 Last month, my cousin Maryam generously taught me how she makes her fabulous biryani.
-Maryam's Assyrian-Armenian family has roots in Iran, so their cuisine includes Persian dishes like biryani.
+Maryam's Assyrian-Armenian family has roots in Iran and Iraq, so their cuisine includes Persian and Iraqi dishes like biryani.
 And because biryani is the kind of thing that everyone makes very differently (not just from region to region, but from family to family, and even from person to person), Maryam taught me about her own personal philosophy of biryani and her own particular cooking techniques.
 The key to Maryam's biryani is layering.

 First, you should carefully season each layer as you go.
 Everything in this dish becomes super flavorful because of the time you take seasoning every single element.
 Instead of just dusting everything in spices right before serving, the spices temper in the oil and infuse everything with really deep, intense flavors.
 You should taste things as you cook, and then taste them before you assemble everything to adjust the seasonings to your own preference.
 This advice is helpful for most cooking, but it's especially important with biryani.
 By doing this, every single bite ends up perfectly seasoned.

 In addition to building layers of flavors while you cook, you'll also use different cooking techniques on each layer of ingredients, so that each ingredient is done to perfection.
 Separating out the layers certainly gives the biryani a stunning appearance (just look at those layers!), but it also allows you to give each ingredient the attention it needs to become its best self.